bcgov/citz-dst-capstone-2021/app/docs/installation.md

 This document explains how to run RDSI on your local environment.

-> We tested all commands in this page on Ubuntu 20.04.1 LTS
+> We tested all commands in this page on Ubuntu 20.04.1 LTS.

 ## Preparation